kramerc/zani/DEPLOYMENT.md

 # Deployment Guide

-This directory contains Ansible playbooks and scripts to deploy the sexo IRC bot to a Podman container managed by systemd at the user level.
+This directory contains Ansible playbooks and scripts to deploy the zani IRC bot to a Podman container managed by systemd at the user level.

 ## Prerequisites